Dentistry: Methacrylate

-Methacrylate is a type of acrylic resin used in restorative and prosthetic dentistry especially in dentures, temporary crowns, and retainers.
+Methyl methacrylate is an acrylic resin used in restorative and prosthetic dentistry, especially in dentures, temporary crowns, and retainers.
 Exposure can occur by inhalation of vapors through grinding or polymerization during dental procedures or by skin contact with uncured materials.
-Short-term exposure can lead to eye, skin, and respiratory irritation while long term can cause asthma or allergic contact dermatitis (ACD) In a cross-sectional study, dental assistants with continous exposure to mathacrylate vapors had increased offs of asthma and nasal issues.
+Short-term exposure can lead to eye, skin, and respiratory irritation, and long-term exposure can cause occupational asthma or allergic contact dermatitis.
+One cross-sectional study discovered that dental assistants with high exposure to methacrylate vapors had increased odds of asthma and nasal issues.
+This study emphasizes the importance of understanding that methacrylate is a respiratory and dermal hazard in dentistry.